matthiasnoback/fortran-examples/README.md

 Open the `Extensions` panel on the left (or press `Ctrl + Shift + X`).
 Then install the following extensions:

-- Cmake Tools
+- Cmake Tools (provides a UI for interacting with CMake targets)
-- Modern Fortran
-- Python
+- Modern Fortran (understands Fortran code and gives code completion based on input from the Fortran Language Server, etc., runs the compiler as a linter)
-- Trigger Task on Save
+- Trigger Task on Save (allows auto-formatting with fprettify and running the Fortitude linter on-save)
-- EditorConfig for VS Code
+- EditorConfig for VS Code (automatically deals with whitespacing)
+- CMake IntelliSense (formatting, auto-complete in CMake configuration)
+- CTest Lab (integrates CTests with the Test panel so you can run tests in your IDE)
+- Python (helps with writing Python code for the output visualization scripts)

 CMake Tools may ask for a "CMake configure preset".
 Pick "ifx".
 In case you picked the wrong one or ever need to manually select it: press `Ctrl + Shift + P` to find a command, and look for the command: "CMake: Select configure preset".